Please use a desktop computer when using this pack, as the personality practice test is not fully supported on mobile devices.

 Myers-Briggs Type Indicator – This is the most widely used personality test on the market, and it is often used by employers when hiring for sales positions.
 It can also help employers understand their employees and inspire them to succeed.

-Caliper Profile Assessment Test – This personality test provides results in a clear manner.
-It also shows a person's strengths, limitations, motivations, and potential.
+Caliper Profile Assessment Test – This test measures cognitive capabilities as well as personality traits, to predict strengths, limitations, motivations, and potential.

 DiSC – This assessment measures personality and behavior style, which helps employers see if a candidate would be successful as a salesperson.